Background and activities

 - "Regenerating - Locally Repairable Codes", Application No. GB1616704.1 (pending)

-From August 2017, I am Faculty Board member representing the temporary scientific staff.
+From August - December 2017, I was Faculty Board member representing the temporary scientific staff.

 I am an active member of the Leadership program for Women in Computer Science WeLead.

 We participated in Grace Hopper 2015 organized by the Anita Borg Institute.
 In April 2016, I attended the 1st European Celebration of Women in Computing in Brussels.

 Additionally, I was responsible for organizing Lunch Colloquiums at our Department.

 I have participated in the following schools:

 - The European School of Information Theory (ESIT) - April 2016, Gothenburg - Sweden, organized by Chalmers University of Technology and my participation was financed by the UNIFOR;